Cinderblook/k3s-HACluster-Rancher/Rancher/README.md

 ## Troubeshooting Rancher
 - If you must uninstall and reinstall Rancher for any reason, I recommend these steps (They are painful)
     - For the name spaces affecting Rancher Directly,
-    -   `kubectl delete namespace namespace-name`
+    -   `sudo kubectl delete namespace namespace-name`
     - Check it w/ `kubectl get ns`
     - If stuck in terminating, `kubectl edit ns namespace-name`
         - Delete everything under the finalizer: fields (Sometimes there are two.)